 Conclusion

-The main purpose of this paper was the overestimation of the amount of successes of the A shaped shelters which were innovated after successive earthquakes of Quchan in late 19th century.
-To achieve the rate of success of this shelter, it was compared with 6 other geometrical models alternatives due to 3 main criteria of ease of construction, earthquake resistance and spatial similarities which were determined as 3 main features of the aftermath emergency shelters.
-The results of the Multi Criteria Decision Making analysis indicated that gable shaped shelter beside the pyramidal model with lower amount of needed timbers as structural elements are the most proper choice for Quchan situation.
+The main purpose of this paper was the overestimation of the amount of successes of the “A shaped” shelters which were innovated after successive earthquakes of Quchan in the late 19th century.
+To achieve the rate of success of this shelter, it was compared with 6 other geometrical alternative models due to 3 main criteria of ease of construction, earthquake resistance and spatial similarities which were determined as 3 main features of the aftermath emergency shelters.
+The results of the Multi Criteria Decision Making analysis indicated that gable shaped shelter beside the pyramidal model with lower amount of structural timbers are the most proper choice for “Quchan situation”.
 Therefore the A shaped shelters as a regional experience can be informed among the successful local efforts of traditional seismic design.

 Acknowledgment